FBI Arrests Former Top Puerto Rico Officials In Government Corruption Scandal

 Once secured, authorities say the contractors benefited by paying "unauthorized commissions" to other individuals to lobby government for more contracts, a dynamic authorities described as "a corrupt bidding process."

-At a press conference in San Juan, U.S. Attorney for Puerto Rico, Rosa Emilia Rodríguez-Vélez elaborated.
+At a press conference in San Juan, U.S. Attorney for Puerto Rico Rosa Emilia Rodríguez-Vélez elaborated.

-"Both Keleher and Avila-Marrero took advantage of their privileged positions as agency chiefs.
-They defrauded the U.S. and Puerto Rican governments," Rodriguez said.
+"Both Keleher and Ávila-Marrero took advantage of their privileged positions as agency chiefs.
+They defrauded the U.S. and Puerto Rican governments," Rodríguez said.

-Federal authorities also arrested and charged Glenda Ponce-Mendoza and Mayra Ponce-Mendoza, who are sisters who worked as education consultants; Fernando Scherrer Caillet, an executive at the auditing firm B.D.O.; and consultant Alberto Velázquez Piñol.
+Federal authorities also arrested and charged Glenda Ponce-Mendoza and Mayra Ponce-Mendoza, who are sisters who worked as education consultants; Fernando Scherrer Caillet, an executive at the auditing firm BDO; and consultant Alberto Velázquez Piñol.
 The 32-count indictment accuses the defendants of charges including wire fraud, theft and money laundering.

 The charges related to steering lucrative government contracts to business friends come at a politically sensitive time for the island's government, which has been trying to project a polished and competent image of themselves to Congress as island leadership expect to receive billions of dollars in recovery aid to help rebuild after Hurricane Maria, reports NPR's Adrian Florido.